Enth/zeppelin-notebooks/README.md

 1)  The first step in troubleshooting is to check the log!
 Check [zeppelin home]/logs.
 Look for 'Enth'.

-2)  If Zeppelin replies with "error:  obect geppetto is not a memeber of package com", as shown below, this is most likely an installation problem.
+2)  If Zeppelin replies with "error:  object geppetto is not a memeber of package com", as shown below, this is most likely an installation problem.

 Check [zeppelin home]/local-repo/com/geppetto/pintaillabs/enth-spark-AI/[version].
 The folder should exist and contains several files.
 Try restarting, if that still fails, try to reinstall.

 ![Enth Zeppelin Repository](https://raw.githubusercontent.com/Enth/zeppelin-notebooks/master/Enth-Spark-AI%20Installation/images/Error.png)

 3)  If you see "memory error"  in the logs or as a response to running your paragraph.
 Check the memory available for your machine and check the amount allocated for Zeppelin.
 Check the documentation for increasing memory for your version of Zeppelin.
-Look for 'zeppelin-env.sh'.
+Look for '[zeppelin home]/conf/zeppelin-env.sh'.

 ![Enth Zeppelin Repository](https://raw.githubusercontent.com/Enth/zeppelin-notebooks/master/Enth-Spark-AI%20Installation/images/Memory%20Error.png)